Server preparation

 Prefer using Fully Qualified Domain Names.
 Accessing the host directly by IP address is discouraged, use DNS records.

-Public DNS records are required to obtain Let’s Encrypt SSL/TLS (HTTPS) certificates - private DNS records will not work (you may still use self-signed certificates).
+If you need to obtain Let’s Encrypt SSL/TLS (HTTPS) certificates, public DNS records are required - private DNS records will not work (you may still use self-signed certificates).

 Separate domain/subdomain names are required to allow clients to access web applications.
-For example:
+For example assuming all roles are deployed, you would need to create the following DNS records:

 ***.CHANGEME.org # host name in the inventory/playbook